britter/website/src/content/blog/2025-10-26-maven-ai-agents.md

 And because DAG-based tools are common across ecosystems - from Cargo in Rust to Make in C/C++ - the AI can transfer learned patterns more effectively.
 Maven, by contrast, remains the outlier.

-## When AI Has to Author Build Logic
+## Everything better on the Gradle side?

 While AI tools find Gradle easier to execute, the situation reverses when they must author or modify build logic.
 Maven’s XML-based configuration model has remained stable for years, which means there are many valid examples in the public domain for an AI to learn from.
-The structure is consistent, and the semantics of the POM rarely change, allowing an AI to produce correct edits with high confidence.
+The structure is consistent, and the semantics of the POM rarely change, allowing an AI to produce correct edits most of the time.

-Gradle, however, presents a different challenge.
+When it comes to editing build files, Gradle presents a different challenge for AI agents.
-There are two distinct DSLs - Groovy and Kotlin - with a third, the Declarative Configuration Language (DCL), currently in development.
+There are [two distinct DSLs](https://docs.gradle.org/current/userguide/kotlin_dsl.html) - Groovy and Kotlin - with a third, the [Declarative Configuration Language (DCL)](https://declarative.gradle.org/), currently in development.
-In addition, Gradle frequently evolves its best practices, including the move from allprojects to local build plugins, ongoing API changes, and the introduction of the Provider API.
+In addition, Gradle frequently evolves its best practices, including the move from [`allprojects` to local build plugins](https://docs.gradle.org/current/userguide/best_practices_structuring_builds.html#favor_composite_builds), ongoing API changes, and the introduction of the [Provider API](https://docs.gradle.org/current/userguide/properties_providers.html).
-These shifts make it difficult for an AI model to determine the correct syntax and structure for a given Gradle version or build setup.
+These shifts make it difficult for an AI model to determine the correct syntax and structure for a given Gradle version.
 As a result, while AI may execute Gradle commands more effectively, it struggles far more when asked to author or fix Gradle build scripts.

 ## Conclusion